scaramangagency/craft-litespeedcache/README.md

 ### Forms

-If you have forms on your website and you're using CSRF protection, you want to:
+If you have forms on your website and you're using CSRF protection, you want to either:

-Make an AJAX call to a plugin/module action that [outputs your CSRF token](https://docs.craftcms.com/api/v3/craft-web-request.html#method-getcsrftoken) and use the result to update your CSRF input.
+1. Make an AJAX call to a plugin/module action that [outputs your CSRF token](https://docs.craftcms.com/api/v3/craft-web-request.html#method-getcsrftoken) and use the result to update your CSRF input.
 ````
 {% js %}
     $(function() {